 If you have a small number of products and variables that seldom need updating, this will work for you.
 If you fall outside this criteria, it is not a good idea to use a Google Sheet to manage your feed.

 To create the sheet feed, you need a file with all the necessary attributes and categories at the top, then fill out all the rows with the information that you would like to upload.
-I have a Google Sheet you can copy (don’t request access, I’ll ignore it) that has all the required fields mentioned in this chapter, examples filled in, and tips to use the sheet.
+I have a Google Sheet you can copy that has all the required fields mentioned in this chapter, examples filled in, and tips to use the sheet.
 The document looks like this:

-A Google Sheet is better in every way compared to a standard spreadsheet.
+A Google Sheet is better in every way compared to a spreadsheet in offline software.
 You can set a fetch schedule every day so you don’t have to upload the feed each time you update the spreadsheet.
-You can also grant team members edit permissions to a single document you manage together.
+You can also grant team members edit permissions to a single document that you manage together.

-Shopify’s Google Shopping app has changed over the years.
-The app today is known as a Google Smart Shopping campaign inside the marketing section of Shopify.
+The Google channel app on Shopify has changed a lot over the years.
 It is the quickest way to get started with feed marketing.
-A lot of ad agencies like this because their account managers do not have the technical skills to directly manage and optimise feeds.
+A lot of ad agencies like this because their account managers do not have technical skills to manage and optimise feeds.

-If you’re new to Google Shopping, this is the easiest way to start and manage campaigns.
-However, you need to know the risk that Google’s automated bid strategy works best on campaigns with 100 (ideally 300) conversions per month.
+If you’re new to Google Shopping, the app is the easiest way to start campaigns.
+However, you need to know the risk that Google’s smart bidding and Performance Max campaign works best with 100 (ideally 300) conversions per month.
 I wish this was made clear to hopeful entrepreneurs and marketers using the software.
-Should your smart campaign fall short of that performance, the data set becomes small and you can expect week-to-week fluctuations.
+Should your campaign fall short of 100 conversions, you can expect performance fluctuations from the small data set.

-Other downsides of the channel is you cannot advertise variants, customise fields like titles (though you can change this to a degree with rules inside Merchant Center), or enter information in all fields such as
+Other downsides of the channel is you cannot advertise variants, are limited in field customizations, and cannot enter information in all fields such as

-The spreadsheet and Shopify channel solutions suit smaller feeds for business owners who have basic technical understanding and want to give Google Shopping a go.
+The spreadsheet and Google channel solutions can suit small feeds and business owners who have low technical understanding that want to give Google Shopping a go.
 If you have a multi-channel selling strategy, want to advertise variants, or want to customise a field in your feed for optimal profit, DataFeedWatch will be better for you.
-You can customise anything in your feeds to help your store grow each month.
+You can customise anything in any feed to help your store grow each month.

 DataFeedWatch is my number one choice when it comes to managing and optimising feeds.
-I’ve used it for several years now to manage client campaigns across Google Shopping, Amazon, and Facebook.
+I’ve used it for several years now to manage client campaigns across Google, Amazon, and Facebook.

 Challenges like stock levels among variants are managed with the associated variants feature.
 Let’s say you sell heeled boots in a variety of colours but some colours are out of stock.
-You can filter out the specific colours until you have more of these colours.
-This saves you having to trawl through feeds or stop advertising the product altogether.
+You can filter out the specific colours from your feed until you have more of these colours.
+This saves you from trawling through feeds or stopping ads altogether for the product.
 Another example.
-If you sell shirts in five sizes and only one size is in stock, Shopify’s Google Smart Shopping campaign will continue to advertise it, but conversions on the product page always plummet in such cases of low inventory.
+If you sell shirts in five sizes and only one size is in stock, the Google channel will continue to advertise it, but conversions on the product page always plummet in such cases of low inventory.
 DataFeedWatch lets you set a rule that effectively says: “if 60% or more variants of a product are out of stock, mark the product as out of stock.”

-There is a lot of neat adjustments you can make to your feed in DataFeedWatch using Google Sheets, like excluding products if their name or ID is in the spreadsheet, or adding a suffix to titles.
-DataFeedWatch pulls all product data directly from Shopify, meaning you avoid code and having to manually update the feed each time there is a change to product data.
+There are a lot of neat adjustments you can make to your feed in DataFeedWatch using Google Sheets, like excluding products if their name or ID is in the sheet, adding a suffix to titles, and split-testing titles.
+DataFeedWatch pulls all product data directly from Shopify, meaning you avoid code and avoid manually updating the feed each time there is a change to product data.

 The Most Important Attributes for a Google Shopping Feed

-From the shopper’s perspective, most of the required fields are displayed to them when they search.
+Most required fields are displayed to shoppers when they search.
 Google Shopping works well because the searching person is presented with the main things they need to know when making a purchase such as price, what it looks like, and its name before you even get charged for the click.

 20475822011.
 This is your product’s unique identifier not seen by the searcher.

 id to the variant ID because it is always available and unique for every product.
-You may want to use your SKU value as it can be clearer at face value what product the value refers to, which can make it easier to work with disapprovals.
+You may want to use SKU for the ID as it can be clear at face value what product the value refers to, which can make it easier to work with disapprovals.